sjaak31367/micropython_perlin/README.md

 Known limitations:
 Native module and firmware/python version have different results due to having a different random source.
 ###### Speed:
-To caclucate 6 octaves for 100'000 points (on an ESP32) took:
+To calculate 6 octaves for 100'000 points (on an ESP32) took:

 | version  | time      |
 | -------- | --------- |